Bonomo31/RatioWaveNet/README.md

 ### **Note**
 > - The recomputed results for these datasets (including accuracy/kappa scores) are available in their respective dataset folders.
-> These values were obtained using our implementation and preprocessing pipeline.
-Minor deviations from the original papers are expected.
+> - *Unlike the previous table, the results reported here for the HGD and BCI IV-2b datasets include an enhanced preprocessing pipeline, which incorporates data augmentation and class balancing techniques.
+These strategies were employed to address class imbalance and improve the generalization capabilities of the models.*

 ----
 # Dataset